Learn about high dynamic range photography: how to take photos, merge them into one and edit them.

 What does HDR stand for in photography?
 It's very simple.
 Photography became an important part of human life a long time ago.
 Today, every two minutes, people take as many pictures as taken throughout the entire 19th century!
 The word “Photograph” is translated from Greek as drawing with light.

 It means we use the power of lighting to create magnificent shots and share them with others.
 Dynamic range is the amount of light and dark that a camera can capture and display.
 The more detail the photo contains the more impressive the effect it provides.

 High dynamic range in photography means a greater amount of light and dark is captured to merge an image similar to what a human can perceive through eyes.
 Digital cameras have sensors that can capture a lot of detail, but their range is much lower than what we can see with our eyes.

 HDR photography plays an important role in the workflow of a photographer by providing unlimited opportunities.
 With so many people shooting photographs today, it’s difficult to stand out in the crowd.
 Using High Dynamic Range photography can allow you to show something unique and eye-catching.

-What is HDR Photography: Technical Aspects
+What Is HDR Photography: Technical Aspects

+So, what about photography HDR definition?
 To expand the dynamic range and make the photo look more natural and realistic, photographers take a series of shots at different exposure values.
 Each photo captures a specific range of scene details that you are going to use for building up an HDR photo.
 Once you have this series of brackets ready, you can proceed to their processing with HDR software.